icyjkk/Backend-Projects/Task-Tracker/README.md

 | `mark-in-progress <id>`      | Mark the task with the given ID as `in-progress`.          |
 | `mark-done <id>`             | Mark the task with the given ID as `done`.                 |

-## Future Improvements

-- Add due dates to tasks.
-- Allow prioritization of tasks.
-- Add categories or tags to organize tasks.
-- Add support for recurring tasks.

 ## Contributing